Juan II Coloma, 1st Lord of Elda: Family

 Coloma had one legitimate son born in 1500: Juan III Francisco Coloma: 3rd Lord of Alfajarin, 2nd Lord of Elda, Salinas and Petrer.
 His illegitimate daughter became abbess of the monastery of Poor Clares in Zaragozza, where he is buried in the monastery that he founded.

 Career

 At a young age, he was sent to the royal court of Juan II de Aragón; He became a close confidant to the king and from 1462 was his royal secretary.
-He took office between 1462 – 1479.
+He took office between 1462 and 1479.
 His career continued during the reign of Ferdinand and Isabella, in which he accompanied the court during the war to Granada.
 There he designed one of his major acts, the Alhambra Decree.